theintelligentguy/Intuned_AI_Py_JS_Converter/README.md

 **Validation **may result in a false positive, and although you can write successful automated cases, much like real QA it's best to have someone check it for various codes.

-#### BONUS:

-I included the API key in .env.example for testing purposes, but in a real project it would be in a .env file and won't be pushed obviously.